FedEval: A Holistic Evaluation Framework for Federated Learning: Introduction

 \section{Introduction}

-Data privacy is becoming an increasingly serious issue today since more and more real-life applications are data-driven.
-Companies that fail to protect users' privacy may face a hefty fine, e.g., FTC fines Facebook \$5 billion to force new privacy reference. \citet{mcmahan2016communication} in Google proposed the idea of federated learning (FL) to meet the privacy-preserving regularization.
-Instead of collecting massive amount of user data for machine learning (ML) training, FL sets up a joint training scenario in which the client devices, united by common agreement under a central authority, participate in the model training, and only certain model parameters are sent to the cloud server for aggregation.
+Data privacy is becoming an increasingly severe issue today since more and more real-life applications are data-driven.
+Companies that fail to protect users' privacy may face a hefty fine, \eg FTC fines Facebook \$5 billion to force new privacy references. \citet{mcmahan2016communication} in Google proposed the idea of federated learning (FL) to meet the privacy-preserving regularization.
+Instead of collecting a massive amount of user data for machine learning (ML) training, FL sets up a joint training scenario in which the client devices, united by a common agreement under a central authority, participate in the model training and only upload specific model parameters to the cloud server for aggregation.

-Since FL was proposed, it has attracted much attention from both academic and industrial areas.
-FederatedSGD (FedSGD) and FederatedAveraging (FedAvg) are the two most widely-used methods in FL.
-FedSGD inherits the settings of large-batch synchronous SGD, which is the state-of-the-art method used in data centers \citep{chen2016revisiting}.
-In contrast, FedAvg \citep{mcmahan2016communication} performs small-batch training and increases the number of clients' local training passes in each round.
-Based on these two methods, many research works have appeared, targeting different problems in FL. \citet{wang2019adaptive} proposed an adaptive method to guarantee that the available resources are most efficiently used in FL.
-Some works \citep{aji2017sparse, lin2017deep, sattler2019robust, tsuzuku2018variance} used gradient compression technology to reduce the communication burden.
-Many studies \citep{chen2018federated, jeong2018communication,jiang2019improving, li2019convergence, zhao2018federated} targeted the non-IID data issue in FL.
+Since FL was proposed, various research work has appeared, targeting different problems in FL.
+Briefly, these work could be categorized into heterogeneity-oriented, efficiency-oriented, and security-privacy-oriented solutions.
+For example, some work used gradient compression technology \cite{pmlr-v119-li20g,FedSTC} and guided client selection \cite{DBLP:conf/iclr/YangFL21,Oort} to improve the efficiency, some work explored using cryptography-based techniques to protect the private data \cite{SecureAggregation,POSEIDON,aono2017privacy,chai2020secure}, and many works focused on solving the heterogeneity issue \cite{DBLP:conf/icml/ShamsianNFC21,DBLP:conf/icml/AcarZZNMWS21,DBLP:conf/icml/CollinsHMS21,DBLP:conf/nips/HanzelyHHR20,FedProx,DBLP:conf/iclr/Diao0T21,DBLP:conf/icml/Dennis0S21}.